 - [7] The Complainant initially listed nine issues in their disclosure.
-Upon questioning at the outset of the hearing they identified two issues remaining: - a.
+Upon questioning at the outset of the hearing they identified three issues remaining: - a.
 Does equitable treatment of the subject property require using 95% of the Gross Building Area (GBA) to calculate the net income for the Income Approach to Value? - b.
-Should the Capitalization Rate used in the valuation be increased from 6.5% to 7.0%?
+Should the Capitalization Rate used in the valuation be increased from 6.5% to 7.0%? - c.
+What is the best evidence for the Rental Rate for the Food Store and the Jr. Anchor?